Todiros/web-file-browser/README.md

+# Intro

+Web File Browser is a simple web application that allows you to browse files and directories from a personal AWS S3 bucket.

-# Getting Started with Create React App
+# Getting Started with Web File Browser

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).